maelen/piano_tools/README.md

 I started this project because I wanted to easily add piano lessons to my Casio piano.

 The main script is called xml2casiomidi.py.
 This can be used with the step up lessons mode.
-You`ll need to transfer the files or load them on an sd card

-It also works with Pianobooster (Left and Right hand parts only), Chordana, Casio Music Space, Synthesia
+You`ll need to transfer the files or load them on an sd card.
+It also works with Pianobooster (Left and Right hand parts only), Chordana, Casio Music Space

 Using a musicxml or Musescore file, xml2casiomidi converts the file to a midi file.